Ben-a-casino/ProjectResume/README.md

 # ProjectResume
 PROJECTS
-Project A: implement a mathematical model of two biomolecules Baltimore, MD
+Project A: Implement a mathematical model of two biomolecules Baltimore, MD
 Language: Python, Scope: Chemical computation, Timeframe: 2 weeks ,February 2024 This project implements a simplified mathematical model of interaction between two biomolecules.
 The model consists of two compartments, representing fast and slow dynamics for both bio-molecules.
 It provides a basic simulation of how these biomolecules concentrations change over time under normal
 Project B : Crystal Structure Fundamental and Material Design,  Baltimore, MD